5 Ways to Improve Your Information Security Plan

 It’s a real double-edged sword: laptops and mobile devices equipped with cloud applications make it easy to access files from outside the office, helping move business forward despite physical boundaries.
 However, file sharing outside your network firewall, especially via the cloud, introduces a number of vulnerabilities to your information.

 You can establish policies on the sorts of files which can be accessed outside the office.
 Or, you can adopt a data protection system that offers secure mobile applications for Android or iOS devices.
 Do your employees or customers prefer to use cloud services like Dropbox or Office 365 for email and client files?
 Virtual data room applications, integrated to these cloud services increases adoption and appreciation for secure collaboration.
+Make sure your online file sharing service is secure- cybersecurity matters in every aspect of your business that takes place on the internet.

 4. Stay current on news and trends